 Ian Proudfoot is the clinical training coordinator for SAMU.
 After graduating as a doctor from the University of Cape Town in 1982, he spent over 20 years in general practice in Cape Town, during which time he specialised in family medicine.
 In 2007 the needs of the government sector started to beckon and within a few years he made a career shift into HIV medicine, moving to Mpumalanga in 2009 to work in an HIV/TB clinic.

 Two years later, after gaining valuable HIV consulting experience and completing the HIV management diploma, he moved back to Cape Town, joining MSF in their Khayelitsha project.
 There his passion for clinical education started to find expression, resulting to a move to SAMU to take over the running of the training unit.
-With increasing demand for training SAMU’s learning unit expanded considerably over the next few years allowing him to move into a more focused position coordinating the clinical trainings both face to face and on-line.
+With increasing demand for training SAMU’s learning unit expanded considerably over the next few years allowing him to move in to a more focused role of developing HIV clinical resources and elearning materials and coordinating clinical HIV trainings both in Cape Town and in the field.

 Alexandra joined the SAMU team in early 2017 as part of the SAMU Learning Unit.
 Alexandra organises and oversees the smooth running of SAMU off-site trainings, as well as Resource management and website maintenance.